 One of my absolute favorite bits in Civil War was a minor piece of sound design.
 Pay attention whenever T'Challa is fighting in costume: while the other characters are jumping around and landing with audible thumps, Black Panther hits the ground almost

 silently.
 It's brilliant.
 Brilliant!
 His costume is lined with Vibranium, so of course he wouldn't make any sound when he moves!
 The figure has enough articulation to get him into pretty much any battle pose you'd want: balljointed head, hinged neck, swivel/hinge shoulders, swivel biceps, double-hinged elbows, swivel/hinge wrists, a hinged torso that actually has a deep range of motion, swivel waist, balljointed hips, swivel thighs, double-hinged knees, and swivel/hinge rocker ankles.
 He does have the tight hips that a lot of Marvel Legends have had recently, but his hands are posed with the claws bared.
 Action!

 Black Panther has no accessories, just the last piece needed to build Giant-Man.
-His bit of the BAF is the right leg, so sweet sassy molassey, the big guy will finally be able to stand up!
+His bit of the BAF is the left leg, so sweet sassy molassey, the big guy will finally be able to stand up!
 It's taken long enough.